-Makinom is an editor extesion for the Unity game engine.
-It’s a powerful and flexible general-purpose game development toolkit for Unity, allowing you to create game controls, game mechanics or interactions with your game world without writing a single line of code.
+Makinom is an editor extesion for the Unity.
+It’s a powerful and flexible general-purpose game development toolkit, allowing you to create game controls, game mechanics or interactions with your game world without writing a single line of code.

 You can create all kinds of 2D or 3D game genres, like roguelikes, platformers, shooters, action-adventures, 1st- or 3rd-person, and many more.
 Check out the tutorials for some examples.

 Makinom currently supports any Unity version since Unity 2019.
 It’s recommended to stick to Unity’s LTS (long-term support) versions, e.g. Unity 2019.4.

 When a new Unity version is released, it might contain changes that break compatibility with the current Makinom version.
 This’ll usually be fixed with a new version within a few weeks after Unity’s release.
 There’s no official support for Unity’s alpha or beta versions.

 Some extensions to Makinom (e.g. UI modules or plugins) might require certain packages to be installed in the project, e.g. using the Unity UI module requires using Unity UI and TextMesh Pro packages.

 Since Makinom’s features are implemented using basic/cross-platform APIs, it’ll most likely also work on other platforms (e.g. Nintendo Switch and other consoles), but they’re untested.

 Before getting into the details in the following documents, let’s get a quick overview over some of Makinom’s core features.

 Schematics are reusable, node-based blueprints of what you want to do.
 They work similar to flow charts, each node performs a task and decides the next node that’ll be executed.
 There are over 400 nodes available, ranging from simple things like playing an audio clip, spawning a prefab or increasing a counter to complex operations like moving/rotating over time or fading to a new camera position.